 |Time since the Vasectomy||Chance sperm will return to ejaculate (patency)||Chance of a Natural Conception (pregnancy)|

 It’s important to understand that the return of sperm to the semen doesn’t necessarily lead to natural conception.
 Other factors such as the woman’s fertility affect pregnancy rates.
 As you consider success rates, keep in mind that among the general population, about 15% of couples will have trouble conceiving.
 In other words, the success rate for couples who have not had a vasectomy or a vasectomy reversal is 85%, not 100%.

 During your consultation appointment, your surgeon will review your medical history, your partner’s medical history, conduct a male physical exam and discuss the success results you can except for your specific case.

-- Initial in-office consultation (It costs $350 for the consultation only.
-If you decide to go forward with the reversal operation and you schedule the procedure within 3 months of the consultation, we will credit the consultation fee to your account.)
+- Initial in-office consultation: $350 (If you decide to go forward with the reversal operation and you schedule the procedure within 3 months of the consultation, we will credit the consultation fee to your account.)

 - The surgeon’s services and routine follow-up care

 - The anesthesiologist’s services

 What’s not included